Olivia Culpo And Her Sisters Are A Triple Shot Of Hotness In Sports Bras And Leggings For New Photo

 “Better than the Kardashians,” another fan added.

-“Hottest trio,” a third wrote before adding some oomph to their comment with a couple of fire emoji.
+“Hottest trio,” a third wrote, adding some oomph to their comment with a couple of fire emoji.

-As a former pageant queen, model, and actress, Olivia is likely used to getting adulation in the comment sections of her Instagram posts.
+As a former pageant queen, model, and actress, Olivia is likely used to getting adulation in the comments sections of her Instagram posts.
 As The Inquisitr reported, she got loads of compliments from infatuated fans when she posted a photo of herself in a nude corset top and makeup that made her look like a classic Hollywood star.

 The photo currently has 155,000 likes on Instagram and more than 850 comments.

 Her most recent photo isn’t the first time that her siblings have popped up on her Instagram page.
-In a previous photo, she and her sister Sophia showed off their amazing family resemblance in a close-up photo of both of them and a glass of wine.
+In a previous photo, she and Sophia showed off their amazing family resemblance in a close-up photo of both of them and a glass of wine.
 In the caption, Olivia quipped that she was better friends with the wine than her sister.

 And even though they aren’t twins, Sophia’s comment under the photo hints that they might have a psychic connection.